emilyrios25/emilyrios25/README.md

 Hi! 👋 I'm Emily Rios

-I'm currently an **SCOM major** with a concentration in Public Relations, a Digital Studies Minor, and an Honors Interdisciplinary Minor 📝
+-I'm currently an **SCOM major** with a concentration in Public Relations, a Digital Studies Minor, and an Honors Interdisciplinary Minor 📝

-I currently work with the Community Engagement & Volunteer Center at JMU
+-I work with the Community Engagement & Volunteer Center at JMU⚡

 Some things I love doing: